Learning Task Decomposition to Assist Humans in Competitive Programming: Introduction

 One strategy to assist humans is task decomposition: as shown in Figure \ref{fig:intro}, humans can more easily understand and repair complex solutions after they are decomposed into simpler pieces that correspond to specific subtasks \citep{lee2001does}.

-However, not all decompositions are helpful, and it is challenging for humans to design an effective one\cite{connolly1997decomposed,selby2015relationships, correa2023humans}.
-For example, \citet{charitsis2023detecting} shows that improper decomposition designed by novice programmers can impede human debugging performance.
+However, not all decompositions are helpful, and it is challenging for humans to design a generally effective one \cite{connolly1997decomposed,selby2015relationships, correa2023humans}.
+For example, \citet{charitsis2023detecting} showed that improper decomposition designed by novice programmers can impede human debugging performance.
 To decompose better, we need methods beyond using fixed heuristic rules \cite{wu2021recursively} or learning from author-crafted demonstrations \cite{yao2022react,zelikman2023parsel}.

-In this paper, we introduce a novel objective for learning task decomposition: \emph{assistive value} (\ourobjective, Equation \ref{equation:efficiency}), which measures the feasibility and speed of humans to repair a decomposed solution in the actual annotation process (Figure \ref{fig:intro} right).
+In this paper, we introduce a novel objective for learning task decomposition: \emph{assistive value} (\ourobjective, Eq \eqref{equation:efficiency}), which measures the feasibility and speed of humans to repair a decomposed solution in the actual annotation process (Figure \ref{fig:intro} right).
 To improve \ourobjective, we first collect a dataset of decompositions, measure their \ourobjective, and ask human annotators to provide a natural language critique on what makes a decomposition (not) helpful.
 Then we design a three-stage process to generate high-\ourobjective decompositions, where each stage is implemented by an LLM that learns from our dataset in context: 1) learn a critique model $\pi_\text{critique}$ for predicting human critique on how to improve the initial decomposition for higher \ourobjective, 2) learn a refine model $\pi_\text{refine}$ to incorporate the critique to refine the initial decomposition, and 3) learn a rank model $\pi_\text{rank}$ to select a decomposition with high \ourobjective.

 We chose competitive programming as a testbed to validate our method for scalable oversight, since it is a challenging task that both LMs and humans alone struggle to solve.
 We recruit 30 Python programmers, including 11 experts \footnote{This group includes medalists in National or International Olympiad in Informatics.} and 19 non-experts, to repair model-generated program solutions for competitive coding problems, resulting in a total of 177 worker hours.
 Experiment results show that our method enables humans to solve 33.3\% more problems, speeds up non-experts and experts by 3.3 and 2.4 times, and assists non-experts to match the performance of non-assisted experts.
 We then analyze LMs' ability to select decompositions with higher \ourobjective: while humans' intuitive judgment is not better than random (49.5\%), GPT-3.5-Turbo achieves 62.5\% accuracy by learning from human repair experiences, and GPT-4 is 15.6\% better.
 This result indicates that LMs could learn to perform better than humans at predicting what is more helpful for humans.